-Surrounded by colourful and crumbling colonial buildings, and with the golden stupa of the Sule Paya next to it, the park is one of the most beautiful spots in Yangon.
+Surrounded by colorful and crumbling colonial buildings, and with the golden stupa of the Sule Paya next to it, the park is one of the most beautiful spots in Yangon.

-In the centre of the park is a giant obelisk, the independence monument commemorating the country’s independence from Britain in 1948.
+In the center of the park is a giant obelisk, the independence monument commemorating the country’s independence from Britain in 1948.

 Bogyoke Aung San Market is Yangon’s answer to Istanbul’s famous Grand Bazaar, albeit on a much smaller scale.
-The covered market sold textiles, clothing, souvenirs, and jewellery among other things.
+The covered market sold textiles, clothing, souvenirs, and jewelry among other things.